e-mission/e-mission-server/README.md

 simple API.
 I have maintained separation between the backend code and the API glue so that we can swap out the API glue later if needed.

-The API glue is currently bottle, which is a single file webapp framework.
-I chose bottle because it was simple, didn't use a lot of space, and because it wasn't heavy weight, could easily be replaced with something more heavyweight later.
+The API glue is currently [Bottle](http://bottlepy.org/docs/dev/index.html), which is a single file webapp framework.
+I chose [Bottle](http://bottlepy.org/docs/dev/index.html) because it was simple, didn't use a lot of space, and because it wasn't heavy weight, could easily be replaced with something more heavyweight later.